-Perhaps you don't give computer eye strain much thought, but once it starts to bother you, it's difficult to ignore.
+Perhaps you don't give computer eye strain much thought, but it's difficult to ignore once it bothers you.

 More than ever, eye protection from cellphones and computer screens is necessary, but prevention rather than therapy is the key to successfully addressing the issue.

-In this article, we'll look at a few easy preventative steps that can shield eyes from computer screens and smartphone screens.
+This article will examine a few easy preventative steps to shield eyes from computer and smartphone screens.

-Due to the fact that almost everyone uses a screen on a daily basis, digital eye strain (DES) is more frequent than before.
+Because almost everyone uses a screen daily, digital eye strain (DES) is more frequent than before.

 While most individuals use cell phones, not everyone spends their whole day staring at a computer screen.
 According to experts, DES is present in about 50% of computer users.